-BEIJING, Aug.
-16 (Xinhua) -- China's housing market slightly eased in July, with home price increases slowing down in 70 major cities, official data showed Monday.
+China's housing market eased slightly in July, with home price increases slowing in 70 major cities, official data showed on Monday.

 New home prices in four first-tier cities -- Beijing, Shanghai, Shenzhen and Guangzhou -- rose 0.4 percent month on month in July, according to data from the National Bureau of Statistics.

-The growth rate is 0.3 percentage points slower than that seen in June.
+The growth rate has slowed 0.3 percentage points from that seen in June.
 Prices of second-hand homes in the four cities gained 0.4 percent, down 0.3 percentage points from the growth in June.